-These inputs are used to connect switches, rain sensors or other control devices into the panel, and are used alongside the level probes to decide when to switch an output on or off.
+These inputs are used to connect switches, rain sensors or other control devices into the panel, and are used either with or instead of analogue level probes to decide when to switch an output on or off.

 They are connected to the 10 pin plug on the bottom left of the PCB marked "inputs" using the shielded cable provided, in the following order.